Visit Bhutan in July

 Frequently Asked Question

-Is July Good time to visit Bhutan?
+Is July a Good time to visit Bhutan?

 July is the ideal time to visit Bhutan if you want to explore the nature and greeneries of Bhutan.
 July is the middle of the monsoon season in Bhutan, and while temperatures are generally warm, the rain can be more than a minor inconvenience.
-But, travelers who choose to come during this month will pay low-season prices, and enjoy the vibrant and well-watered rural landscapes.
+But, travellers who choose to come during this month will pay low-season prices, and enjoy the vibrant and well-watered rural landscapes.

-Is 5 Days enough for Bhutan visit?
+Is 5 Days enough for a Bhutan visit?

 5 Days Bhutan tour is not enough for Bhutan Visit with so much to see in Bhutan.
-An ideal tour of the country would be for the whole thirty days of your visa, which might just be enough time to visit around two thirds of the country’s amazing sights and attractions.
+An ideal tour of the country would be for the whole thirty days of your visa, which might just be enough time to visit around two-thirds of the country’s amazing sights and attractions.
 However, to make the most of the best sights and experiences in Bhutan, at least nine days are needed.

-Is Bhutan Trip expensive in July?
+Is the Bhutan Trip expensive in July?